dkilcy/juno-saltstack/README.md

 ##### Prerequesites

-- Salt Master is installed on the utility node.
+- Salt Master is installed on the utility (workstation) node.
 - Salt Minion is installed on all OpenStack nodes.

 ### Update Salt Master